Indian python: Distribution and habitat

-P. molurus occurs in India, southern Nepal, Pakistan, Sri Lanka, Bhutan, Bangladesh, and probably in the north of Myanmar.
+The Indian python occurs in nearly all of the Indian subcontinent south of the Himalayas, including southern Nepal and Bhutan, Sri Lanka, southeastern Pakistan, Bangladesh, and probably in northern Myanmar.
 It lives in a wide range of habitats, including grasslands, swamps, marshes, rocky foothills, woodlands, open forest, and river valleys.
-It needs a permanent source of water.
+It needs a reliable source of water.
 It hides in abandoned mammal burrows, hollow trees, dense water reeds, and mangrove thickets.

 Behavior

 Lethargic and slow moving even in their native habitat, they exhibit timidity and rarely try to attack even when attacked.
 Locomotion is usually with the body moving in a straight line, by "walking on its ribs".
 They are excellent swimmers and are quite at home in water.
 They can be wholly submerged in water for many minutes if necessary, but usually prefer to remain near the bank.